Laying the adaptable, safe, secure foundation

 A HOLISTIC APPROACH TO ROBUST SECURITY

 To unlock the full potential of IIoT, trust must be established across a network.
-That trust begins with platform security—the assurance that computing components are authentic, initialize to a well-known state, and are resilient to unauthorized changes.
-Once platform security is in place, systems must incorporate network security and monitoring capabilities to ensure system-wide integrity is resilient to unauthorized changes.
+That trust begins with platform security—the assurance that computing components are authentic, initialized to a well-known state, and resilient to unauthorized changes.
+Once platform security is in place, systems must incorporate network security and monitoring capabilities to ensure that system-wide integrity is resilient to unauthorized changes.

-Point solutions tend to address symptoms of engineering flaws—e.g patching, updating whitelists, malware signatures, etc. However, reactionary approaches lose effectiveness at scale and fail at catching the first exploit.
-LYNX MOSA.icTM gives product suppliers the ability to build in assurance with the knowledge that their device is precisely designed to execute securely in enterprise or control networks without having to rely on layers of firewalls, IDS, and patching systems.
+Point solutions tend to address symptoms of engineering flaws—e.g., patching, updating whitelists, malware signatures, etc. However, reactionary approaches lose effectiveness at scale and fail at catching the first exploit.
+LYNX MOSA.icTM gives product suppliers the ability to build assurance with the knowledge that their device is precisely designed to execute securely in enterprise or control networks without relying on layers of firewalls, IDS, and patching systems.

 BUILDING A NETWORK OF TRUST ON A ROBUST FOUNDATION

-Adopting any digitization security technology requires careful technical scrutiny to claims of assurance, interoperability with legacy systems, and life cycle maintenance costs.
-The architecture configuration language of LYNX MOSA.ic allows developers to design in security properties of system devices that must be trusted and need to survive in hostile environments.
+Adopting any digitization security technology requires careful technical scrutiny of claims of assurance, interoperability with legacy systems, and life cycle maintenance costs.
+The architecture configuration language of LYNX MOSA.ic allows developers to design the security properties of system devices that must be trusted and need to survive in hostile environments.

-With LYNX MOSA.ic, evaluators of security properties such as government authorities or safety managers can trace configurations down to processor hardware control, providing formal evidence of robustness and resulting in a holistic approach to system security.
+With LYNX MOSA.ic, evaluators of security properties, such as government authorities or safety managers, can trace configurations down to processor hardware control, providing formal evidence of robustness and resulting in a holistic approach to system security.
 Our emphasis for our product roadmap in this area, aligned with the company's vision, is focused on helping companies create robust software stacks for autonomous platforms.
-More of this will be discussed later in 2020.
-Click below to learn more about LYNX MOSA.ic or to request an evaluation version.

 Examples of relevant security designs include: